speedie1337/sfetch/README.md

 # sfetch

-#### speedie's fetch for macOS/Mac OS X and GNU/Linux.
+speedie's fetch for macOS/Mac OS X and GNU/Linux.

-## NOTE
-sfetch is pretty poorly written and has a lot of bash-isms.
-I will likely be rewriting this fetch soon.
-Consider saving your PRs until then :)

 ![image](https://user-images.githubusercontent.com/71722170/156442168-6a99c710-cf0f-4877-ba3f-f6806c5e0364.png)

 Was bored so I decided to write a fetch tool!

-## It currently fetches:
+It currently fetches

 - Your distro
 - Your kernel and version
 - Your shell (zsh, bash, fish, etc.)
 - Your package count (Linux)
 - Your Mac (macOS/Mac OS X)

-## And has ASCII art for:
+And it also supports the following GNU/Linux distributions

 - Gentoo Linux
 - Funtoo Linux
 - Arch Linux